sharplispers/cl-string-match/README.md

 implementations making it possible to declare specific implementations for application-specific custom data types and data structures.

-This library is routinely tested on SBCL, Clozure CL and ABCL.
+This library is routinely tested on Steel Bank CL, Clozure CL, Embeddable CL and Armed Bear CL.
+Chances are really high that it will work on other platforms without a flaw.

 Check the [API Reference](https://bitbucket.org/vityok/cl-string-match/wiki/API_Reference) for more details.